 Another key aspect in the group is to have in-house extensive expertise in both data mining and biology.
 We are developing intensive bioinformatics and statistics analyses to achieve proper understanding and modeling of our working models.

-The team is a SiRIC group (Site de Recherche Intégrée sur le Cancer) and is supported by the ATIP–Avenir program.
+The team is a SiRIC group (Site de Recherche Intégrée sur le Cancer) and is supported by the ATIP–Avenir program and an ERC Starting Grant.
 We are looking for Posdtocs and M2 students trained in biology and/or bioinformatics & statistics.

 CNRS: Movie about the lab for the CNRS Bronze Medal 2018